smannist/blog-app/README.md

     - `your_chosen_port`: The port number you want your backend to run on.
     - `your_test_database_url`: URL for your test MongoDB database.
     - `your_main_database_url`: URL for your main MongoDB database.
-3. **Run npm install, this will install all required dependencies**
+4. **Run npm install, this will install all required dependencies**
-4. **You can run the backend and frontend seperately by using npm run dev command, alternatively, there is a script for running both simultaneously (start.sh)**
+5. **You can run the backend and frontend seperately by using npm run dev command, alternatively, there is a script for running both simultaneously (start.sh)**

-> [!WARNING]
-> Never push the .env file to your GitHub repository